Simon Weale

-Simon David Weale (born 16 September 1967) is a former English cricketer and current director of Bishop Cotton School, Shimla in India His previous role was as headmaster of Shebbear College in Devon.
+Simon David Weale (born 16 September 1967) is a former English cricketer and current Headmaster of Cundall Manor School in North Yorkshire, England.
+He was previously Director of Bishop Cotton School, Shimla in India and prior to that headmaster of Shebbear College in Devon.

 Early life

 Weale was born in Knightsbridge, London.
-After attending Westminster City School in London he went up to Keble College, Oxford.
+After attending Westminster City School in London he went up to study History at Keble College, Oxford.

 Cricket career

 A right-handed batsman who bowled slow left-arm orthodox, Weale made his first-class debut for Oxford University against Nottinghamshire in 1986.
 From 1986 to 1990, he represented the University in 20 first-class matches, the last of which came against Cambridge University.
 In his 20 first-class matches for the University, he scored 365 runs at a batting average of 17.38, with 2 half centuries and a high score of 76.
 In the field he took 3 catches.
 With the ball he took 15 wickets at a bowling average of 97.26, with best figures of 3/130.
 Weale also played a single first-class match during this time for a combined Oxford and Cambridge Universities team against the touring Pakistan in 1987.

 In 1999, he represented the Middlesex Cricket Board in a single List A match against Cumberland in the 1999 NatWest Trophy.
 In his only List A match, he scored an unbeaten 9 runs and with the ball he took a single wicket at a cost of 24 runs.